-…where the Spirit of the Lord is, there is liberty.
+…where the Spirit of the Lord is, there is liberty. —II Corinthians 3:17

-Christian Scientists working in institutions usually receive a letter from their branch church or their State Institutional Committee verifying their appointment.
-Some institutions also require volunteers to receive training from the institution’s professional chaplain before serving.
-Interested individuals and branch churches should contact each institution for their specific requirements for volunteer ministers.
+Christian Scientists working in institutions are usually required to present a letter from their branch church or their State Institutional Committee verifying their appointment.
+Most institutions also require volunteers to go through a training program before serving.

 Please copy this draft letter and adapt it for your Christian Science Branch Church or Society or Institutional Committee use.